 Deutsche Telekom had been using Global One to offer its customers in the international market - such as companies and operators of other telecommunications networks and services - a range of telecommunications services.
-In connection with the agreements relating to separate sales by Deutsche Telekom and Sprint of their interests in Global One, Deutsche Telekom has been released from certain noncompete and exclusivity provisions of the Global One alliance, but Deutsche Telekom is prohibited from offering services in competition with certain identified customer contracts of Sprint and France Telecom until one year after the closing of the relevant sale.
-Transition arrangements agreed upon in connection with the transactions are designed to assure continuity of service for two years to Deutsche Telekom's Global One customers and to prohibit Sprint and France Telecom from offering services in competition with certain identified customer contracts of Deutsche Telekom until one year after the closing of the relevant sale.
-To offer its customers international communications solutions independent of Global One, Deutsche Telekom plans to expand its international network through internal growth, cooperative arrangements and acquisitions.
+In connection with the agreements relating to separate sales by Deutsche Telekom and Sprint of their interests in Global One, Deutsche Telekom has been released from certain non-compete and exclusivity provisions of the Global One alliance, but Deutsche Telekom is prohibited from offering services in competition with certain identified customer contracts of Sprint and France Telecom until one year after the closing of the relevant sale.
+Transition arrangements agreed upon in connection with the transactions are designed to assure continuity of service for two years to Deutsche Telekom's Global One customers and to prohibit Sprint and France Telecom from offering services in competition with certain identified customer contracts of Butsche Telekom's Global One customers and to prohibit Sprint and France Telecom from offering services in competition with certain identified customer contracts of Deutsche Telekom's Global One customers international communications solutions independent of Global One, Deutsche Telekom plans to expand its international network through internal growth, cooperative arrangements and acquisitions.
 Disengagement from the Global One alliance gives Deutsche Telekom the freedom to pursue opportunities that were formerly closed to it under its contractual arrangements.